 Commercial Crew & Cargo

 Ed wants to ensure Congress continues funding NASA’s Commercial Crew and Cargo missions.
 These programs are an example of what we can accomplish when NASA partners with private industry to deliver needed capabilities.
 Development of these Low Earth Orbit (LEO) vehicles are helping us supply the International Space Station (ISS) and will soon allow the launch of American astronauts from American soil once again.
 These capabilities are needed now for the ISS, but also encourage further utilization of LEO by commercial industry while NASA focuses on deep space exploration to Mars and beyond.
+Ed is also excited to see Colorado's Dream Chaser cargo vehicle deliver supplies to the ISS soon.

 Weather Research and Forecasting